-She served for 12 years as a member of the South Coast Air Quality Management District, to which she was appointed by the Senate Rules Committee in 2000.
-She currently serves on the boards of The James Irvine Foundation, the Civil Rights Institute of Inland Southern California, and the California Housing Foundation, as well as the advisory boards of the School of Public Policy of the University of California Riverside and the Center for Social Justice and Civil Liberties.
+She served for 12 years as a board member of the South Coast Air Quality Management District, to which she was appointed by the Senate Rules Committee in 2000.
+She also served for 12 years as a board member of The James Irvine Foundation, retiring from the board in 2017.
+She currently serves on the board of the Civil Rights Institute of Inland Southern California and the advisory board of the School of Public Policy of the University of California Riverside.

 Carney previously served as a trustee of the Riverside Community College District.
 She has served as chair or president of a number of organizations, including the Riverside County Bar Association, the Riverside Downtown Association, a social enterprise called Angel Wings Bakery, and the Monday Morning Group of Western Riverside County, which is a group of civic leaders.